Often when describing Eid to non-Muslims, it’s very easy for people to go straight into… “so it’s the Muslim version of Christmas??”

 However… when Mo and I went on a bloggers weekend away to Sheffield, we were pleasantly surprised at how much we loved the city and always wanted to return.
 So on Sunday we were very excited to return, this time to check out a shopping centre that we whizzed past on our way home: Meadowhall.

-I’m not going into too much detail about our day, as I’ve got a lot to go through!
+I’m not going into too much detail about our day (I’ve got a whole other post for that here), as I’ve got a lot to go through!
 (You can have a quick nosey on my Instagram highlights to see what we got up to) But I did want to point out that this year Meadowhall have planned three days of Eid celebrations, starting tomorrow.
 Perfectly timed to be honest, as most of us will need to cram our shopping in before hand and spend the weekend seeing to family and friends.

 They’ve got some great things happening such as henna artists on hand (so jealous we missed out on that) and random acts of kindness – where they’ve hidden 15 envelopes around the centre with a gift card (I LOVE treasure hunts!)